 Well, the big blue wave never happened in Texas.

-As a matter of fact, Senate Democrats, uh, based on what they had been predicting and what actually happened, they'll be lucky if they avoid a bloodbath if this latest Axios survey is even remotely accurate.
+As a matter of fact, Senate Democrats, based on what they had been predicting and what actually happened, they'll be lucky if they avoid a bloodbath if this latest Axios survey is even remotely accurate.

-All things chaos, all things stormy Daniels, all things anything but you know, exposing the biggest corruption scandal in the history of the country and the biggest abuse of power scandal ever.
+compulsive coverage that is all things negative Trump, all things chaos, all things Stormy Daniels, all things anything but exposing the biggest corruption scandal in the history of the country and the biggest abuse of power scandal ever.

-Now, some of the more vulnerable senators are Joe Manchin of West Virginia, uh John Tester in Montana, Claire McCaskill.
+Now, some of the more vulnerable senators are Joe Manchin of West Virginia, John Tester in Montana, Claire McCaskill.

 That'd be great.

-By the way, only she only goes home to Missouri to sound like she's more conservative than she is.
+By the way, she only goes home to Missouri to sound like she's more conservative than she is, but she always votes with Chuck Schumer.

 And the same, I hate to say it with Joe Manchin.